 Instead we can use jQuery CDN by just providing the link of jQuery directly from Google, Microsoft, CloudFlare, etc.

-  So when using jQuery from the jQuery’s own CDN, we can do:
+So when using jQuery from the jQuery’s own CDN, you can do:

-  Notice the src path which links to jQuery file – code.jquery.com.
+Notice the src path that links to jQuery file from code.jquery.com domain.

 In the same way we can use jQuery CDN hosted by Google, as shown below:

 Microsoft also hosts jQuery and this CDN is used below:

 <head> <script src="http://ajax.aspnetcdn.com/ajax/jQuery/jquery-3.2.1.min.js"></script> </head>